 The 70th Lord of Freckenham has been conferred and granted the following honours and titles:

 His Majesty Sultan Ampun Muedzul-Lail Tan Kiram, the 35th Sultan of Sulu and North Borneo and son of the late Sultan Mohammed Mahakuttah Abdullah Kiram, confirmed through a Royal Warrant the granting of the lifetime tile of "Datu Sadja of Sulu" to the Lord of Freckenham for his official position and service to the Sultanate.
 Aside from his previous royal appointment as a diplomatic representative of the Sultanate, the Lord of Freckenham is also the Secretary General of the Royal and Hashemite Order of the Pearl of Sulu, the dynastic order of the Sultanate.
 Senior nobles who hold the title of Datu Sadja have the style of His Excellency (H.E.) while their spouses hold the title of Dayang and hold the style of Her Excellency (H.E.).
+The title of Datu Sadja is comparable to that of European marquess or count.

 The heir presumptive of the former Imperial House of Haiti conferred the title of honour of "Baron de Saint-Lyé" to the Lord of Freckenham.
 The legitimate claimant, Son Altesse Sérénissime Monseigneur le prince de Saint-Marc, continues the dynastic tradition and has revived the Imperial Orders of Honour.
 His Serene Highness Rudolph Andries Ulrich Juchter van Bergen Quast, Prince of Saint-Marc, is the current Head of the former imperial house and descended from the lineage of Emperor Faustin I, who was the last monarch of Haiti who reigned from 1849 to 1859.
 The Institute de la Maison Imperiale d'Haiti which represents the former imperial family presented the royal brevet to the Lord of Freckenham.
 The Republic of Haiti currently does not recognize the descendants of the former imperial family but many others including members of the Haitian government support the claim.
 A detailed historic account and evidence regarding the royal lineage can be obtained from the Institute or the United States Copyright Office under registration number TX-8-570-697.
 This nobility title holds the corresponding style of "Monsieur le baron de Saint-Lyé".